What is Leadership Coaching?

 • Templates for constructive feedback, performance reviews, or onboarding new roles

 All of this reinforces the belief that coaching is a process, not an event.
-It's about integrating leadership into your daily actions, so you show up consistently as your best self, whether in boardrooms, Zoom calls, or 1-on-1 check-ins with your direct reports.
+It's about integrating leadership into your daily actions, so you show up consistently as your best self, whether in boardrooms, Zooms, or 1:1s.

 Types of Leadership Coaching